You may recall earlier this month that a judge in New Jersey barred

 some researchers from releasing their report into the security vulnerabilities found in e-voting machines from Sequoia that were being used in the state.
-Sequoia had fought hard to stop the research from even being done in the first place, let alone released, even
+Sequoia had fought hard to stop the research from even being done in the first place, let alone released, even threatening

 the researchers with lawsuits.
-Now, one of the researchers who did the research, Andrew Appel, has
+Now, one of the researchers who did the research, Andrew Appel, has released a long report detailing a ridiculous number of security problems with Sequoia's machines

 .
 To be honest, it's not clear from the blog post about the report if this is the same one that's being suppressed or not, but it's pretty damning.
 Because this is an important issue that doesn't necessarily get enough attention, I'm reposting Appel's executive summary of just how screwed up these machines are: